akmalkv/akmalkv/README.md

 **Mobile Developer Cohort at Bangkit Academy 2024 | Web Developer | UI\UX Designer**.<br>

 Web Developer and UX Designer with a passion for crafting intuitive and engaging digital experiences.
-Proficient in HTML, CSS, JavaScript, and frameworks like React.
+Proficient in HTML, CSS, JavaScript, and React.js.
 Possesses a deep understanding of UX design principles and experience in designing responsive and user-friendly interfaces.
 Committed to continuous learning and growth in the ever-evolving tech landscape.<br>

 ### Social Media :
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/akmalkv/)